 The democratic values and norms of the larger society is a necessary condition of peaceful sustenance of liberal democracy.
 In terms of maintaining and securing this ecosystem of democracy in the larger society, messianic politics plays a significant role.
 Ted Smith, in his work, Weird John Brown, elucidates how messianic politics can nourish politics in liberal democracy.
 He argues that messianic politics has two different features in term of politics.
-According to him, messianic politics, eliminates the ecosystem of politics that sustains liberal democracy.
-Ted Smith elucidates the vaporization of politics in messianic politics in messianic politics are not politics.
-We work of the standard set by code.
+According to him, messianic politics involved with political institutions, in other words, narrow notion of politics, eliminates the ecosystem of politics that sustains liberal democracy.
+Ted Smith elucidates the vaporization of politics in messianic politics saying, "Politics- with words or with weapons- is just a means to make the world correspond to the standard set by code.
 When that correspondence has been achieved, and achieved so perfectly that it cannot be undone, politics come to an end."78 Smith explains that this is how politics is destroyed by theocracy.